Visitors Can Be Good Medicine For Patients

-But keep in mind, caring for our patients is our primary care.
-So to make sure we are delivering quality care around the clock, we've put in place specific visiting hours and regulations for each unit.
+Caring for our patients is our primary responsibility.
+So to make sure we're delivering quality care around the clock, we've put in place specific visiting hours and regulations for each unit.

 Visitors can be good medicine for patients, and family members are welcome to visit.
 But keep in mind, caring for our patients is our primary concern.
 So to make sure that we are delivering quality care around the clock, we’ve put in place specific visiting hours and regulations for each unit.
 Please follow these guidelines, and together we can be all be good medicine for patients.

 Our visiting hours are designed to offer flexibility for visitors while enabling patients to obtain their needed rest and the expert medical and nursing care necessary for recovery.
 Because the care of our patients is our primary concern, we ask that your visitors respect the rights and concerns of all patients by observing hospital rules, especially quiet time.
 We recognize that rest is an important part of healing.
 Learn More

 Please discuss any special needs you may have regarding visiting hours with the nurse manager on the patient's unit.

 Young children visiting a loved one in the hospital may be scared or anxious by what they see.
 Please keep them in the patient's room and always accompanied by an adult.